 The Adult Education and Literacy Program at Texarkana College offers several classes and training opportunities for students.
-To begin each course, students are required to attend a complete enrollment paperwork, take an assessment, and attend Academic Enrichments sessions prior to beginning academic classes.
+To begin each course, students are required to complete enrollment paperwork, take an assessment, and attend Academic Enrichments sessions prior to beginning academic classes.
 Enrollment paperwork is available online at the Adult Education web page https://www.texarkanacollege.edu/adult-education/.
 Students who need to complete the form in person may do so at the office.
 Students may complete the paperwork at any time.
 Assessments are given based on a schedule for each program.
 Academic Enrichment sessions are held monthly, and students must complete the enrollment paperwork and assessment prior to attending.
 Classes are free and operate under managed and open enrollment, depending on the class location.
 Managed enrollment classes begin monthly.
 Open enrollment classes allow students to begin class once they have completed the enrollment process.
-The class format includes in person and virtual teacher led instruction, group work, individual work, and online work.
+The class format includes in-person teacher-led instruction, group work, individual work, and online work.
 Courses are offered year-round.

 High School Equivalency (HSE) Courses